ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 ### Adding new major versions of Apache

 ## ToDo
+* Increase supported Apache versions from the current least supported version of this module to the most current version released in the OS's repository:
+	* CentOS6 current - 2.2.15 this is the latest in the CentOS6
+	* CentOS7 - 2.4.6
+	* Ubuntu - 2.4.12
 * Ubuntu support
 * Raspberian support
 * Terry Pratchett x-clacks header